-- 1. To determine whether the problem is caused by the software, make sure that: - The server has the minimum memory that is needed to use the software.
+- 1. To determine whether the problem is caused by the software, make sure that: - The compute node has the minimum memory that is needed to use the software.
 For memory requirements, see the information that comes with the software.

-Note: If you have just installed an adapter or memory, the server might have a memory-address conflict.
+Note: If you have just installed an adapter or memory, the compute node might have a memory-address conflict.

-- The software is designed to operate on the server.

-- Other software works on the server.

-- The software works on another server.

-- 2. If you receive any error messages while you use the software, see the information that comes with the software for a description of the messages and suggested solutions to the problem. - 3.
+- The software is designed to operate on the compute node. - Other software works on the compute node. - The software works on another compute node. - 2.
+If you receive any error messages while you use the software, see the information that comes with the software for a description of the messages and suggested solutions to the problem. - 3.
 Contact your place of purchase of the software.